cea-trust-platform/triocfd-documentation/doc/source/srcs/userGuidelines/physicalModels/MultiphaseRANS/iate.md

 bubbles.
 The SI is due to the break-up of large bubbles due to their surface instability.

 The number of processes and the dimensionless coefficient can strongly differ from one model to another:
-- The \textcite{SUN2} model was developed for a $2$ group configuration with a $200 \times  10$ $mm^2$ confined rectangular channel data.
+- The {cite:t}`SUN2` model was developed for a $2$ group configuration with a $200 \times  10$ $mm^2$ confined rectangular channel data.
 The effect of the wall is then very significant.
 It was performed for liquid superficial velocity between $0.32$ and $2.84$ m/s and gas velocity between $0.39$ and $2.01$ m/s.
-It deals with cap-bubbly and churn-turbulent flows.\\
+It deals with cap-bubbly and churn-turbulent flows.
-- The \textcite{Smith1} model was developed for a $2$ group configuration with $0.102$ mm and $0.152$ mm diameter pipes.
-It deals with bubbly, cap-bubbly and churn-turbulent flows. \\
+- The {cite:t}`Smith1` model was developed for a $2$ group configuration with $0.102$ mm and $0.152$ mm diameter pipes.
+It deals with bubbly, cap-bubbly and churn-turbulent flows.
-- The \textcite{Schlegel1} model was developed for a $2$ group configuration with large diameter channels.
+- The {cite:t}`Schlegel1` model was developed for a $2$ group configuration with large diameter channels.
 It deals with bubbly and cap-bubbly flows.
-Several constitutive relations and correlations were used to tune this model.\\
+Several constitutive relations and correlations were used to tune this model.
-- The \textcite{Fu2002} model was developed for a $2$ group configuration for small round pipe.\\
+- The {cite:t}`Fu2002` model was developed for a $2$ group configuration for small round pipe.
-- \textcite{Dave2016a} proposed new Smith coefficient based on optimization with genetic algorithm on all TOPFLOW DN200 (pipe $195.3$ mm).
+- {cite:t}`Dave2016a` proposed new Smith coefficient based on optimization with genetic algorithm on all TOPFLOW DN200 (pipe $195.3$ mm).

 \begin{figure}[!ht]
     \centering